legacycheck.org

 Our data team refreshes state unclaimed-property coverage monthly and federal locators (NAIC, PBGC, TreasuryHunt, HUD/FHA) quarterly.
 The 2025 dataset covers all 50 states, DC, Puerto Rico, and the Virgin Islands.
 Coverage notes and last-refresh dates are included in every report.

-Before you close your loved one's affairs,
+Before you close their affairs,

 Not a government agency.
 Official claims are filed directly with the source — we just show you exactly where and how.